goreckinj/Machine-Learning-Fundamentals/docs/source/index.rst

 code for projects will be in the root of the repository, but code blocks and explanations will be referenced in root/docs.

-The initial setup for the development environment prior to the course can be found :ref:`here <setup>`.

 The content of the course will be layed out into the following sections:
    * Course Introduction